Bootstrap

 DI Container Configuration

-Part of the boot process is the creation of a DI container, ie a factory for objects, which is the heart of the whole application.
-It is actually a PHP class generated by Nette and stored in a cache directory.
-The factory produces key application objects and configuration files instruct it how to create and configure them, and thus we influence the behavior of the whole application.
+Part of the booting process is the creation of the DI container, or object factory, which is the heart of the entire application.
+It is actually a PHP class generated by Nette and stored in the cache directory.
+The factory produces key application objects, and using configuration files, we instruct it how to create and set them up, thereby influencing the behavior of the entire application.

 Configuration files are usually written in the NEON format.
-You can read what can be configured here.
+In a separate chapter, you can read about what can be configured.

-In the development mode, the container is automatically updated each time you change the code or configuration files.
-In production mode, it is generated only once and file changes are not checked to maximize performance.
+In development mode, the container is automatically updated whenever the code or configuration files change.
+In production mode, it is generated only once, and changes are not checked to maximize performance.

 Configuration files are loaded using addConfig():